-Just because something worked twenty years ago doesn’t mean it still work now.
+Just because something worked 20 years ago doesn’t mean it still works now.
 The same can be said for a year, a month or even a week.
 It’s crazy to think about, but in the digital age when things are changing so rapidly, it’s important to be a forward thinking entrepreneur.

 Customers are interested in businesses that are focused on the future, not ones that are hyper focused on the past.
 From sales to advertising, public relations and outreach, everything is evolving thanks to modern technologies.
 Social media, for example, has revolutionized the way we interact with customers.
 Are you making the most of that connecting opportunity?

 All of that said, be sure you don’t do a complete 360 from your current plan.
 Even if your plan is outdated it’s better to change in small increments, see how it’s affecting your business, and go from there.
 If you jump the shark and do too many changes at once it could confuse your customers and the last thing you want to do is drive them away.
 Advancing your business model is all about cultivating new business, not cutting ties with longtime clients.